 Students should obtain add cards from the Disabled Student Programs and Services Office.
+Credit/No credit only.

 Individualized diagnostic assessment processes are administered.
 Students with learning disabilities identify strengths and weaknesses in achievement and learning skills.
 Individual educational plans are developed outlining goals, objectives, strategies, and recommendations.
-Class is designed for students with disabilities.
-Lecture, 3 hours.